quicwg/quic-v2/draft-ietf-quic-v2.md

 # Version Negotiation Considerations

 QUIC version 2 is not intended to deprecate version 1.
-Endpoints that support version 2 might continue support for version 1 to maximize compatibility with clients.
+Endpoints that support version 2 might continue support for version 1 to maximize compatibility with other endpoints.
 In particular, HTTP clients often use Alt-Svc {{?RFC7838}} to discover QUIC support.
 As this mechanism does not currently distinguish between QUIC versions, HTTP servers that support multiple versions reduce the probability of incompatibility and the cost associated with QUIC version